History of slavery in Louisiana: Differences between slavery in Louisiana and other states

 Louisiana had a markedly different pattern of slave trading compared to other states in the American South as a result of its French and Spanish heritage.
 The origin of the slaves brought in by slave traders were primarily Senegal, the Bight of Benin and the Congo region, which differed to that of states such as Alabama, Tennessee and Mississippi, where the enslaved were culturally African-American after having resided in the United States for at least two generations.
 After the Louisiana Purchase, an influx of slaves and free blacks from the United States occurred.

-Secondly, Louisiana's slave trade was governed by the French Code Noir, and later by its Spanish equivalent the Código Negro, As written, the Code Noir gave specific rights to slaves, including the right to marry.
+Secondly, Louisiana's slave trade was governed by the French Code Noir, and later by its Spanish equivalent the Código Negro.
+As written, the Code Noir gave specific rights to slaves, including the right to marry.
 Although it authorized and codified cruel corporal punishment against slaves under certain conditions, it forbade slave owners to torture them.
 It forbade separation of married couples, and separation of young children from their mothers.
 It also required the owners to instruct slaves in the Catholic faith, implying that Africans were human beings endowed with a soul, an idea that had not been acknowledged until then.

 Together with a more permeable historic French system related to the status of gens de couleur libres (free people of color), often born to white fathers and their mixed-race partners, a far higher percentage of African Americans in the state of Louisiana were free as of the 1830 census (13.2% in Louisiana, compared to 0.8% in Mississippi, whose dominant population was white Anglo-American).
 The free people of color were on average exceptionally literate, with a significant number of them owning businesses, properties, and even slaves.

 The Code Noir also forbade interracial marriages, but interracial relationships were formed in New Orleans society.
 The mulattoes became an intermediate social caste between the whites and the blacks, while in the Thirteen Colonies mulattoes and blacks were considered socially equal and discriminated against on an equal basis.

 When control of Louisiana shifted to the United States, the Catholic social norms were deeply rooted in Louisiana; the contrast with predominantly Protestant parts of the young nation, where differing norms prevailed, was evident.
 The Americanization of Louisiana resulted in the mulattoes being considered as black, and free blacks were regarded as undesirable.
 Moreover, the aim of Code Noir to restrict the population expansion of free blacks and people of color was successful as the number of gratuitous emancipations in the period before 1769 averaged about one emancipation per year.

+Louisiana also granted the enslaved the right to purchase their own freedom, which was a legacy of the Spanish system and was called coartación.